Netatalk/netatalk/doc/manpages/man8/macipgw.8.md

 gateway will always use the first address in the network for the local address, i.e. 192.168.1.1 for the network 192.168.1.0/24.

-If present, **macipgw** reads configuration options from */usr/etc/macipgw.conf* (or equivalent pkgconf path.)
+If present, **macipgw** reads configuration options from the *macipgw.conf* file located in the sysconf path.
 Command line options will take precedence over configuration file options.
 See below for an example.

 **macipgw** will log operational messages through **syslog**(3) under the facility *LOG_DAEMON*.